KristianScratch/reproducible-research_homework/README.md

 To see this code, view the answer script at: "/question-5-data/Question5Answer.R" section (3).

-c) We can find the Scaling factor (B) and the exponent (a) from a linear model of this ransformed data: lm(Virion_vol_log ~ Genome_l_log, loglog_Cui_data).
+c) We can find the Scaling factor (B) and the exponent (a) from a linear model of this transformed data: lm(Virion_vol_log ~ Genome_l_log, loglog_Cui_data).
 We can deduce that the a = 1.5152 and B = 1181.807.
-The paper gave these values as 1182 and 1.52 respectively, so the we have succesfully reproduced the work.
+The paper gave these values as 1182 and 1.52 respectively, so the we have successfully reproduced the work.

 To see this code, view the answer script at: "/question-5-data/Question5Answer.R" section (4).